Tuition Benefit for Dependent Children Attending Other Colleges and Universities (Direct Grants)

 408.5 UNDERGRADUATE TUITION LIMIT

-The University's Direct Grant tuition benefit is limited to four (4) academic years, defined as eight (8) semesters, twelve (12) trimesters, or sixteen (16) quarters.
+The University's Direct Grant tuition benefit is limited to a maximum of four (4) academic years, defined as eight (8) semesters, twelve (12) trimesters, or sixteen (16) quarters.
 Students are not guaranteed payment of the benefit for the maximum number of terms.
 Students who for any reason obtain their degree and do not use the benefit for the maximum number of terms are not eligible to receive any additional undergraduate benefits after completing their degree.
-Payment of the benefit for undergraduate tuition during a summer session is subject to the limitations stated in these regulations and will count as a term used toward the maximum number allowable.
+Payment of the benefit for undergraduate tuition during a summer session is subject to the limitations stated in these regulations and will count as a term used toward the allowable eight (8) semesters.